german-antonio/technisys-challenge/README.md

-# technysis-challenge
+# Technisys code challenge
-Code challenge resolution for a job application at Technysis
+Code challenge resolution for a job application at Technisys